18F/tock/README.md

 Congrats!
 Now you'll be able to make the changes and they will compile automatically every time your changes are saved.

 **NOTE: Be sure to ONLY change files ending in  `.scss` extension and NOT `.css`**

+## API

+Tock has an API, you can get the full dataset with:  https://tock.18f.gov/api/timecards_bulk.csv or page thru results with: https://tock.18f.gov/api/timecards.json you can choose a different page or page size: https://tock.18f.gov/api/timecards.json?page=2&page_size=100